bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_transactions.md

 non-locktime transaction.
 The new transaction will use, as one of its inputs, one of the same outputs which was used as an input to the locktime transaction.
-This makes the locktime transaction invalid if the new transaction is added to the block chain before the time lock expires.
+This makes the locktime transaction invalid if the new transaction is added to the blockchain before the time lock expires.

 Care must be taken near the expiry time of a time lock.
-The peer-to-peer network allows block time to be up to two hours ahead of real time, so a locktime transaction can be added to the block chain up to two hours before its time lock officially expires.
+The peer-to-peer network allows block time to be up to two hours ahead of real time, so a locktime transaction can be added to the blockchain up to two hours before its time lock officially expires.
 Also, blocks are not created at guaranteed intervals, so any attempt to cancel a valuable transaction should be made a few hours before the time lock expires.